Is Samsung's Writing Assist in Keyboard Becoming Paid? Here's the Truth

 Microsoft SwiftKey

-Microsoft's SwiftKey keyboard now includes AI-powered writing assistance through integration with Bing AI.
-It offers grammar correction, tone adjustment, and text generation features similar to Samsung's offering.
-The basic AI features are free to use.
+Microsoft's SwiftKey keyboard continues to offer AI-powered writing assistance through integration with Copilot.
+It provides grammar correction, tone adjustment, and text generation features similar to Samsung's offering.
+The basic AI features remain free, though Microsoft has introduced some premium Copilot features that require a subscription.

 Grammarly Keyboard